nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: `delete ph 1`<br>
       Expected: No potential hires/employees are deleted.
 The error message will show that there are no potential hires/employees to delete.

+### Finding a person

+1. Finding a person
+   1. Test case: `find all john`<br>
+      Expected: Number of people listed shown in the status message.
+Displays the list of potential hires with any keywords.

+   2. Test case: `find ph john`<br>
+            Expected: Number of potential hires listed shown in the status message.
+Displays the list of potential hires with any keywords.

+   3. Test case: `find e john`<br>
+            Expected: Number of employees listed shown in the status message.
+Displays the list of employees.

+   4. Test case: `Find all john`, `Find e john`, `Find ph john`<br>
+            Expected: Unknown command.
+Error is due to capitalisation of `Find`.
+Capitalisation of command matters.

+   5. Test case: `find all`, `find e`, `find ph`<br>
+      Expected: Incorrect command format.
+Status message shows the correct usage of Find command.

+   6. Test case: `find ALL john`, `find E john`, `find PH john`<br>
+            Expected: Incorrect command format.
+Status message shows the correct usage of Find command.

+   7. Other incorrect find commands to try: `find aLL john`, `find pH john`, `find a`, `...`<br>
+            Expected: Similar to previous points.
+If the format is incorrect, the command is recognised but the action is invalid and a specific status message is shown.

 ### Saving data